EnguyTV/EnguyTV/README.md

-- 👋 Hi, I’m @EnguyTV , I'm 26, from Belgium and I would like to be a full time Streamer playing Videogames and trying to do some special cocktails.
+- 👋 Hi, I’m @EnguyTV , I'm 30, from Belgium and I would like to be a full time Streamer testing Indiegames.
 - 👀 I’m interested in Casting RL and Sc2, streaming videogames.
-- 🌱 I’m currently learning Pastry-Bakker
+- 🌱 I’m currently working as a community Manager, manager at a restaurant and creating an app within Vibe Coding with Claude.
 - 💞️ I’m looking to collaborate on Streaming on my Twitch channel.
-- 📫 How to reach me : enguerrand500@gmail.com
+- 📫 How to reach me : enguytv@gmail.com

 <!---
 EnguyTV/EnguyTV is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.